 - Improved security monitoring, including the provision of pass back doors.

-Upon completion of the entire project, in addition to the above improvements, passengers can also expect:
+Upon completion of the entire project, passengers can also expect:

 - A new check in area with provision for 9 desks

 - A total floor area of twice that of the existing airport terminal catering for additional future passenger movements.